-- Records of your purchased apps and app data—no apps will download automatically, but you can go into App Store > Updates > Purchased to restore them on an app-by-app basis.
+- Records of your purchased apps and app data—no apps will download automatically, but you can go into App Store > Profile > Purchased to restore them on an app-by-app basis.

-- Some music (All if subscribed to Apple Music; otherwise, purchased music will be available for re-download from the Music app)
+- Some music (All Apple Music content for subscribers; otherwise, purchased music will be available for re-download from the Music app)

 - Safari bookmarks and passwords (if iCloud Keychain is enabled)